kumaranvram/kumaranvram.github.io/_posts/2020-04-16-grpc-good-bad-and-ugly.markdown

 Even today, many companies use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) as the go-to mechanism for service to service communication.
 This architecture is based on text-based messaging mechanisms like JSON or XML.

-This is good in many aspects such as it is easy to understand by developers, built on top of HTTP and almost all languages have a good HTTP support and the server and client are loosely coupled.
+This is good in many aspects such as, it is easily understood by developers.
+Since it is built on top of HTTP and all languages have a good HTTP support, client libraries can be written for any language.
+Additionally, the server and client are loosely coupled.
 This makes it great for external facing or public facing APIs.

 But REST has a fair share of drawbacks which actually does not make it ideal for internal service-to-service communications.

 - To start with, there is no formal machine readable API contract.
-This would mean that for most of the supported languages, the client libraries have to be written by developers, which requires a lot of time and effort and in turn, money.
+This would mean that for most of the supported languages, the client libraries have to be written by developers, which requires a lot of time and effort.

 - Second, since it is based on a text based protocol, say JSON, there is an overhead of parsing the request or the response using libraries like Gson or Jackson.
 These textual representations are not network friendly.